mandev/jasmin/README.md

 ### List of major features

 * action : gui action managers
-* color : specific color objects to manage advanced features like ColorSpaces
+* color : advanced color object to handle ColorSpaces and color conversion
 * gui : utilities and widgets to facilitate Gui developpement
 * image : utilities about image loading, icc and profiles management
 * io : a progress output stream to known the quantity of bytes being written